Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ParaView Windows binaries now offer export of H.264-encoded MP4 files.
 The frame rate and bit rate are both exposed as options.

-## Ioss reader for Exodus files
+## IOSS reader for Exodus files

-ParaView now uses the Ioss library to read Exodus files.
-This new reader,`vtkIossReader`, was introduced in 5.9 as a plugin.
+ParaView now uses the IOSS library to read Exodus files.
+This new reader,`vtkIOSSReader`, was introduced in 5.9 as a plugin.
 In this release, ParaView now uses this new reader as the default reader for all Exodus files.
 The previous reader is still available and can be used in the UI by simply loading the **LegacyExodusReader** plugin.
 XML state files and Python scripts using the old Exodus reader explicitly will continue to work without any changes.

-The Ioss reader has several advantages over the previous implementation.
+The IOSS reader has several advantages over the previous implementation.
 One of the major advantage is that it uses the modern `vtkPartitionedDataSetCollection` as the output data-type instead of `vtkMultiBlockDataSet`.

-## Ioss reader for CGNS files
+## IOSS reader for CGNS files

-In additional to Exodus, Ioss reader now supports reading CGNS files as well.
-Note, the reader only supports a subset of CGNS files that are generated using the Ioss library and hence may not work for all CGNS files.
+In additional to Exodus, IOSS reader now supports reading CGNS files as well.
+Note, the reader only supports a subset of CGNS files that are generated using the IOSS library and hence may not work for all CGNS files.
 The CGNS reader is still the preferred way for reading all CGNS files.

 ## Add OpenVDB Writer